1,000+ Opportunities

 Cooperative Roots, Community Impact: Manna’s Expansion in Rural Minnesota With support from Reinvestment Fund, Manna Food Cooperative is building a sustainable, community-owned grocery and meeting critical food access needs.
 City Greens Market: Building Capacity, Community, and a More Sustainable Future For more than 17 years, City Greens Market has been a trusted neighborhood resource in St. Louis, Missouri.

-Based on current listing details, eligibility includes: Food retailers, nonprofits, developers targeting Georgia underserved areas Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Food retailers, nonprofits, developers targeting Georgia underserved areas.
+Confirm the full requirements in the official notice before applying.